PublicDataWorks/pdm-docs/docs/technical-context/faq.md

 For each environment you wish to re-seed data for:

--   Connect to the database for said environment and run the following command: DELETE FROM sequelize<sub>data</sub> WHERE name='<seeder-file-name>';
+-   Connect to the database for said environment and run the following command: `DELETE FROM sequelize_data WHERE name='<seeder-file-name>';`
--   Check that this seeder file name is no longer in the sequelize<sub>data</sub> table
+-   Check that this seeder file name is no longer in the `sequelize_data` table.

 Re-run seeder:

--   Local: Run a docker-compose up app command
+-   Local: Run a `docker-compose up app` command.
--   Higher Environments: Access the console for said environment on Heroku and run the following command: yarn run sequelize db:seed:all
+-   Higher Environments: Access the console for said environment on Heroku and run the following command: `yarn run sequelize db:seed:all`

 *Note: Check that new data appears in the corresponding database and any expected changes in app UI appear*